Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 The Kathmandu Valley is home to several UNESCO World Heritage Sites, ancient temples, palaces, and a rich cultural history.

-Key places to visit include:
+Top places to visit in Kathmandu include:

 Swayambhunath (Monkey Temple): A hilltop stupa with panoramic views of Kathmandu and a major pilgrimage site.
+Warning: hold on tight to your belongings around these monkeys.

 Pashupatinath Temple: One of the holiest Hindu temples, located on the banks of the Bagmati River.

 Boudhanath Stupa: One of the largest stupas in the world, a focal point for Tibetan Buddhism.
+What an impressive sight to witness.

 Mount Everest & the Khumbu Region

 Witnessing this spectacular sight is nothing short of awe-inspiring.
+Let’s take a look at where to get the best Mount Everest views:

 Everest Base Camp Trek: This is one of the most famous treks in the world, taking you to the base of Mount Everest, with breathtaking views of the Himalayas.
+It doesn’t get more adventurous than this….well maybe if you climb to the summit…but that’s another level altogether!

 Pokhara